keptn/keptn.github.io/content/docs/0.6.0/reference/api/index.md

     caption="Architecture for quality gate"
     width="700px">}}

-## Technical Details of the Cluster Gateway
+## Technical Details of Cluster Gateway

 The following descriptions are only valid for a full Keptn installation (i.e., a Keptn installation which was not installed for the quality-gates use case).